Hélène de Montgeroult: Early years of the French Revolution

 During the early years of the French Revolution, the Marquis and Marquise associated with moderate revolutionaries, who supported the establishment of a constitutional monarchy, as well as certain significant political figures of the time (notably Bailly).
 In particular, they attended the Society of Friends of the Constitution from its inception, and the Feuillants Club.

 Hélène de Montgeroult participated in the musical programme at the Théâtre of Monsieur, then at the Théâtre Feydeau directed by Viotti.
-In 1791, following the performance of “The Two Nicodemus in the Plain of Jupiter” at the theatre on the Rue Feydeau, the Marquise found herself involved in a dispute with Viotti against several political newspapers during which she was dubbed a “shameful harpsichordist”.
+In 1791, following the performance of The Two Nicodemus in the Plain of Jupiter at the theatre on the Rue Feydeau, the Marquise found herself involved in a dispute with Viotti against several political newspapers during which she was dubbed a "shameful harpsichordist".

 During these years, she lived at the family château in the village of Montgeroult, in several country residencies at Montmorency and in a house on the Rue du Faubourg-Saint-Honoré in Paris.
 Madame de Montgeroult finally left France for London in July 1792 with her husband and Hugues-Bernard Maret before returning to Paris in December of the same year due to measures following the adoption of laws confiscating the property of emigrants.

 Maret-Semonville diplomatic mission

 In July 1793, the Marquis and Marquise accompanied Maret, recently named Ambassador to Naples, on the journey that was to take him to his new post.
 They were joined en route by Charles-Louis Huguet de Sémonville, who was himself appointed Ambassador to the Ottoman Porte, his wife and their escort.
 While crossing Piedmont, they were stopped by Austrians at Novate Mezzola.
-The men of the expedition (including the Marquis of Montgeroult) were transported to the other side of the Lake Mezzola, imprisoned for 10 days at the prison of Gravedona, then held at the Palace of the Dukes of Mantua.
+The men of the expedition (including the Marquis of Montgeroult) were transported to the other side of the Lake Mezzola, imprisoned for 10 days at the prison of Gravedona, then held at the palace of the Dukes of Mantua.
 The Marquis died there on 2 September 1793 at 57 years of age.

 During the arrest, some of the women and children were beaten with rifle butts and held at gunpoint, and the expedition was looted.
 Hélène de Montgeroult, Madame de Sémonville and the remaining women and children were left in a situation of great distress.
 They managed to find shelter in Vico Soprano where they attempted to obtain the support of their relations in Venice (François Noël), Genoa, Milan (the Count Alberto de Litta) and Florence.
 These efforts were in vain as their letters were seized by the Venetian intercept service and never reached their destination.

-Eventually, the Marquise managed to find protection with François de Bathélémy, Minister of France in Baden, where she also found Viotti.
+Eventually, de Montgeroult managed to find protection with François de Bathélémy, Minister of France in Baden, where she also found Viotti.
 She remained there until 23 October 1793.